aethryss/hypermine/docs/README.md

 # Current outline
 This is subject to change.
 * Introduction
-* How to play Hypermine
+* How to play Hyperbolicraft
     * Controls
     * Config file
-    * The save file (with a warning that compatibility between versions of Hypermine are not guaranteed and another warning to back up save files)
+    * The save file (with a warning that compatibility between versions of Hyperbolicraft are not guaranteed and another warning to back up save files)
     * Setting up multiplayer
 * Background math
     * Linear algebra